sverweij/state-machine-cat/README.md

 _conditions_ within squares and to place _actions_ after a `/`: `from => to: event [conditions]/ actions`, e.g. `on => off: switch flicked [not an emergency]/ light off;`.

 You're free to do so, but _smcat_ doesn't check for it.
-It might take the notation into account somewhere in the future (although I see no reason to make it mandatory).
+It internally takes the notation into account, though and if you choose to export to json, scxml or scjson you'll see them nicely split out.
 ```smcat
 on => off: switch flicked/
            light off;